Rusellae

-Rusellae was an important ancient town of Etruria (roughly modern Tuscany), which survived until the Middle Ages before being abandoned.
-The impressive archaeological remains lie near the modern frazione or village of Roselle (/it/) in the comune of Grosseto.
+Rusellae was an important ancient town of Etruria, Italy, which survived until the Middle Ages before being abandoned.
+The impressive archaeological remains lie in the modern frazione of Roselle (/it/), near the city of Grosseto, Tuscany.

 The remains of the ancient buildings were brought to light by means of a long campaign of excavations carried out under archaeologist Clelia Laviosa beginning in the 1950s.
 More recent work has revealed many more impressive buildings.

 Geography

 Roselle was located at the point of transition between the valley of Ombrone and the Maremma of Grosseto, on the shore of the ancient lake Prile (the ancient Lacus Prelius).

 The ruins are about 15 km southeast of Vetulonia and 8 km northeast of Grosseto.
 They are situated on a hill with two summits, the higher of which is 194 m above sea level.
 One summit is occupied by a Roman amphitheatre, the other by a tower of uncertain date.
 The local travertine was extensively used as a building material.

 Roman remains have also been found 3 km to the south, at hot springs used for public bathing to this day.

 Excavations have revealed the newly identified Roman port on the Ombrone River, located within the Maremma National Park.
 The port provided an important commercial focus for the ancient city of Rusellae and for the exchange of goods around the Via Aurelia.
 The port is associated with a temple dedicated to Diana Umbronesis, set on a rocky promontory to the south, which acted as a ‘marker’ for the coastal trade in the area.
 This sanctuary together with a second, Severan temple are part of ongoing excavations.